alexattt/alexattt/README.md

   <h3>📁My repositories</h3>
   <ul>
     My personal website repository.
     Made it out of curiosity and for fun, to practice front-end skills.
-Probably will remake it in the future. :)
+Probably will remake it in the future. 😊
-    <li><a hred="https://github.com/alexattt/MyPortfolio">Website repo</a></li>
+    <li><a href="https://github.com/alexattt/MyPortfolio" target="_blank">Website repo</a></li>
   </ul>
 </div>